Finding the Frozen Hidden Falls at Nerstrand Big Woods State Park

 Vertical Endeavors Rock Climbing Lessons/Pass– With 6 locations in Minnesota this pass can be the start of a new adventure or passion.
 Classes, gear, and memberships are available here.

 Ziplining Tickets– For the thrill seeker, adventure awaits with locations across the state.
 Check height and weight restrictions prior to investing in this gift.
-Many parks in the state are closed during the winter, so this may be a gift redeemable in the spring,
+Many parks in the state are closed during the winter, so this may be a gift redeemable in the spring.

 Ski/Snowboard or Snowtubing Pass– Keep your outdoorsman busy all winter long with a pass to their favorite winter sports joint.
 For those who love winter but aren’t into flying down the hill on a board, try out snow tubing.